adriesse/plantpredict-python/docs/example_usage.rst

 Initialize the :py:class:`~plantpredict.Weather` entity and populate with the minimum fields required by :py:meth:`~plantpredict.Weather.create`.
-Note that the weather details time series data loaded in the first step is assigned to :py:attribute:`weather.weather_details` at this point.
+Note that the weather details time series data loaded in the first step is assigned to `weather.weather_details` at this point.

 .. code-block:: python